Slamy/Wiki_MiSTer/Using-USB-MIDI-with-the-Minimig-and-ao486-Cores.md

        SOFTMPU.EXE /MPU:330 /DELAYSYSEX /OUTPUT:COM1

-The 'midilink' application currently supports following switches / options:
+The 'midilink' daemon currently supports following switches / options:

        TESTSER  - this option sends a test message to the serial port once the daemon is started.
        TESTMIDI - this option sends a middle 'c' note to the MIDI device once the daemon is started.